Registration now open for "Rent-a-Kid" youth summer work program

 "I worked for the Rent-a-Kid program.
 When I was younger, they created it, and we painted a fence.
 I saved my money for school and it gave me a work ethic.
 I wanted to continue working, I wanted to continue making money.
 We've got a lot of young kids now, I've got kids that were with me working at Dana now," says Councilman Glenn.

-If you are interested in registering your child for "Rent-a-Kid," or would like to donate gas cards for lawn mowers or to help parents struggling with transportation costs, you can contact Derry Glenn at (419)-905-9572.
+If you are interested in registering your child for "Rent-a-Kid," or would like to donate gas cards for lawnmowers and to help parents struggling with transportation costs, you can contact Derry Glenn at (419)-905-9572.
 The program starts on May 21st.